-A. In Each School Building.
+- A. In Each School Building.
 The building principal is the person responsible for receiving oral or written reports of religious, racial or sexual harassment or violence at the building level.
 Any adult School District personnel who receives a report of religious, racial or sexual harassment or violence shall inform the building principal immediately.
-Upon receipt of a report, the principal must notify the School

 Upon receipt of a report, the principal must notify the School District Human Rights Officer immediately, without screening or investigating the report.
 The principal may request, but not insist upon, a written complaint.
 A written statement of the facts alleged will be forwarded as soon as practicable by the principal to the Human Rights Officer.
 Failure to forward any harassment or violence report or complaint as provided herein will result in disciplinary action against the principal.
-If the complaint involves the building principal, the complaint shall be made or filed directly with the Superintendent or the School District Human Rights Officer by the reporting party or complainant.

-B. In the District.
+If the complaint involves the building principal, the complaint shall be made or filed directly with the Superintendent or the School District Human Rights Officer by the reporting party or complainant. - B. In the District.
 The School Board hereby designates Kyle Gylland as the School District Human Rights Officer to receive reports or complaints of religious, racial or sexual harassment or violence.
-If the complaint involves a Human Rights Officer, the complaint shall be filed directly with the superintendent.
-The school district shall conspicuously post the name of the Human

-Rights Officer including mailing address and telephone number.
-Submission of a good faith complaint or report of religious, racial
+If the complaint involves a Human Rights Officer, the complaint shall be filed directly with the superintendent. - The school district shall conspicuously post the name of the Human Rights Officer including mailing address and telephone number. - C. Submission of a good faith complaint or report of religious, racial or sexual harassment or violence will not affect the complainant or reporter's future employment, grades, or work assignments. - D. Use of formal reporting forms is not mandatory.

-- C. Submission of a good faith complaint or report of religious, racial or sexual harassment or violence will not affect the complainant or reporter's future employment, grades, or work assignments. - D. Use of formal reporting forms is not mandatory. - E. The school district will respect the privacy of the complainant, the individual (s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the school district's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
+E. The school district will respect the privacy of the complainant, the individual (s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the school district's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.